France Tours from Paris

 Duration 8 days Destinations Paris, Giverny, Rouen, Honfleur, Deauville, Bayeux, Mont Saint-Michel, Saint-Malo, Rennes, AmboiseSee all destinations Age Range up to 99 year olds Operator Cosmos From $2,989

-Mary, traveled in October
+Veronica, traveled in September

 A 10-day French adventure from Paris weaves through 25 cities.
 The route showcases Loire Valley castles and the underground Padirac Chasm, taking guests through Burgundy, Provence, and the Dordogne.
 Luxury coach covers daily distances of 200-300km.